-The local planning authorities and residents of IIe-Ife, Nigeria, are deeply appreciated for their willingness to participate in this research, despite their busy schedules, by responding to the questionnaires and attending the lengthy interviews.
+The author is deeply grateful to the local planning authorities and residents of llelfe, Nigeria, for their willingness to participate in this research.
+Despite their busy schedules, they responded to the questionnaires and attended lengthy interviews.
 Without their invaluable contribution, this study would not have been possible.